FubarDevelopment/restsharp.portable/README.md

 * New core library that contains all interfaces and other generic stuff
 * New interface for proxies
 * New interfaces that are an abstraction of the HttpClient and its request/response messages
+* Uses now a RestSharp project compatible Method enumeration for HTTP requests and all constructors taking a HttpMethod are flagged as obsolete
 * The API will change again soon!
-* Uses now a RestSharp project compatible Method enumeration for HTTP requests

 # Changes #